CuriousDima/pardon-my-english/README.md

 # Changelog

+- \[2024-05-28\] We've added support for the Perplexity API, which now integrates with Llama3-70b-instruct.
+When selected, it adheres more closely to the initial instructions.
 - \[2024-05-25\] We've added an alternative frontend.
 Instead of using Telegram, you can now run the app locally by using `streamlit run frontend.py` command, and interact with Pardon My English in the same way as before.
 - \[2024-04-24\] We've transitioned to using Llama3-70B for all existing and new users, and have seen significant improvements in quality without any degradation in inference speed, thanks to the capabilities of [Groq](https://groq.com/).